Frequently Asked Questions

-A: The groundbreaking for the new Y is projected to take place in July 2022.
+A: The groundbreaking of the new Y took place in July 2022.

 Q: When will the new building open?

-A: Construction and move-in are projected to take 17 months which means the new Y is projected to open in December 2023.
+A: The new Y is projected to open in December 2023.

 Q: Does the Y own the land at the old Roosevelt site?